AliFatta/finetuning-tinybert-text-classification-for-GOEmotions-/README.md

 ## 🎯 Purpose

-This project focuses on fine-tuning the **TinyBERT (4L-312D)** Encoder-only Transformer for **multi-label text classification** using the **GoEmotions** dataset.
-The main objective is to build an efficient and lightweight emotion classification model capable of detecting **28 distinct human emotions** from text, optimized for environments with limited computational resources such as Google Colab Free.
+This project focuses on fine-tuning the **TinyBERT (4L-312D) Encoder-only Transformer** for **multi-label text classification** using the **GoEmotions dataset**.
+The main objective is to create an efficient, lightweight model capable of detecting 28 distinct human emotions from text, designed to run effectively on constrained resources like Google Colab Free.

 ---